k2ack/azmap/README.md

     pip install git+https://github.com/matplotlib/basemap.git#egg=basemap

+Then install mlocs; the package that provides Maidenhead to lat/lon conversion routines:

+    pip install mlocs

 At this point your list of installed packages in the virtualenv should be very similar to:

     basemap >=1.0.8